Table of contents

 The selected date is shown at the top left.
 Use the arrows to move between days, click the calendar icon to jump to a specific date, or use Date Range to view activity across multiple consecutive days.

 Use the Team filter to narrow the view to a specific person or group.
-The Categories and Services filters work the same way as in the Activity Dashboard.
-You can use them to focus on specific activity types or data sources.
+The Types and Services filters work the same way as in the Activity Dashboard, letting you focus on specific activity types or data sources.

 Reading the Page

 Each person appears as their own card with their name, title, and timezone shown in the header.
-Below the header, their day expands into three sections.
+Below the header, their day expands into four sections.

-Date and score row — Shows the date, the user’s local timezone, their daily score, their target hours for that day, and an Edit button to adjust the target.
+- Date and activity row - shows the date, the user's local timezone, their daily activity estimate, their target hours for that day, and an Edit button to adjust the target.
 The chevron on the left collapses or expands the full day card.

-Activity timeline — A color-coded bar showing the person’s day from their scheduled start to end time.
-Each color represents an activity type.
+- Activity timeline - a colour-coded bar showing the person's day from their scheduled start to end time.
+Each colour represents an activity type.
 Gray areas are non-work hours.

-AI Summary — A short AI-generated narrative interpreting the day’s activity.
-It draws on the events logged and any AI Context set for the user to give you a grounded description of how the day unfolded.
+- AI Summary - a short AI-generated narrative describing how the day unfolded.
+It draws on the events logged and any AI Context set for the user.
 The summary is collapsible.

-Activity list — Every activity logged for that day in chronological order.
-Each row shows the activity type with a color dot, the time and service it came from, a location pin icon when location data is available, and the estimated duration on the right.
-Click the chevron on any row to expand it and see additional metadata.
+- Activity list - every activity logged for that day in chronological order.
+Each row is marked with the activity type colour on its left edge and shows the service icon, the activity title, the time and service it came from, a location pin when location data is available, and the estimated duration on the right.
+When an activity is set to not scorable or not displayable, small status icons appear next to its title.
+Select any row to open its full detail in a panel on the right.

-• Calendar events: Only attendees and invited participants are shown— no meeting content.
+- Calendar events - attendees and invited participants, not meeting content.

-• Emails: Shows subject and recipients, not body or attachments.
+- Emails - subject line and recipients, not body or attachments.

-• Chats: Shows chat titles and participants, but not message contents.
+- Chats - chat titles and participants, not message contents.

-• Files: Shows file titles and activity type (created, edited), but not file content.
+- Files - file titles and activity type such as created or edited, not file content.

-• Code: Commit messages and repository details, no code content.
+- Code - commit messages and repository details, not code content.

 Activity Rows and Time Estimates

-Each activity appears in a collapsed row by default, displaying the time it was logged and key metadata.
-On the right, WorkSights shows an estimated duration for the work involved, which is based on preset defaults such as:
+Each activity appears as a single row showing the time it was logged and key metadata.
+On the right, WorkSights shows an estimated duration for the activity based on preset defaults: one minute for sending or accepting a meeting invite, five minutes for sending an email, ten minutes for a code commit, and so on.

-These time estimates are intelligently adjusted by WorkSights considering the full context of daily activities and can be manually edited by users if they want to correct or customize those values.
+These estimates are adjusted based on the full context of the day and can be edited from the detail panel if you want to correct or customise a value.

-WorkSights processes raw logs and consolidates multiple entries for the same activity to reduce noise and provide clearer insights.
-E.g., numerous file edit logs throughout the day are merged into a single activity with a realistic duration.
+WorkSights also consolidates multiple entries for the same activity to reduce noise.
+For example, numerous file edit logs throughout the day are merged into a single activity with a realistic duration.

 Activity Toggles

-Scorable — determines whether the activity counts toward the person's daily score.
+- Scorable - determines whether the activity counts toward the person's daily activity estimate.
 Solo calendar events with no attendees are not scored by default since they often represent personal blocks rather than work.
 Toggle this on if the activity should count.

 Geolocation